EmilStenstrom/justhtml-xss-bench/README.md

 - `description`: where the vector came from
 - `payload_html`: the payload string
 - `payload_context`: where `payload_html` should be injected (string enum, or a list of enums)
+- `expected_tags`: list of tag names that are expected to still be present after sanitization.
+	If any of these tags are missing from the sanitized output, the benchmark marks the case as `lossy`.
+	If the list is empty (`[]`), the benchmark expects the sanitized output to contain no tags at all.

 `payload_context` is an enum: